🏠

 Shop The Look:

-3. Black lacquered media console with brass hardware
+3. Black lacquered media console brass hardware

-4. Velvet accent chair in charcoal with walnut arms
+4. Charcoal velvet accent chair walnut arms

-7. Brass starburst chandelier or sputnik light fixture
+7. Brass starburst sputnik chandelier light fixture

-9. Round nesting tables with black marble tops
+9. Round nesting tables black marble top

 DIY Paint Transformation